Hyperobjekt/bil-site/content/about/what-is-ubi/_index.md

   maintenance experiments in New Jersey, Gary, IN, Iowa, Seattle and Denver;
   and, between 1974 and 1979 Canada would push a negative income tax experiment known as MINCOME.
 In 1982, Alaska created the Permanent Fund Dividend (PFD), providing nearly every Alaskan citizen a yearly dividend from oil revenues.
-  While the objective of the PFD was never to test a basic income like policy,

   In the last decade, the idea of basic income has been tested in experiments